specadmin/toyota-mpx/MPX-codes.md

     </tr>
 </table>

-Note: units are defined in byte2 (if it is present) or 0x6A packet.
+Note: units are defined in byte2 (if it is present) or in 0x6A packet.

-Example: `45 25 02 FC` -- average vehicle speed 76.4 km/h
+Example: `45 25 02 FC 80` -- average vehicle speed 76.4 km/h

 <br>